 Towards the beginning of the 20th century the cocktail became increasingly popular in the United States.
 When Coca-Cola began sending its syrup to Cuba in the beginning of the 20th century the cocktail took on a life of its own.
 Shortly thereafter cola’s sweetness became a mainstay.
 In combination with the molasses-derived spirit rum and a splash of lime, the modern Cuba Libre was born.

 Since U.S. and Cuban relations have soured, the Cuban brand tuKola has replaced Coca-Cola in Cuba.

 The Cuba Libre distinctly requires a squeeze and garnish of lime to authenticate its name.
-The best Cuba Libre recipe requires a quality gold or añejo rum, preferably Cuban, instead of the basic sweetness provided by white or silver grades.
-The pronounced taste of aged rum adds a unique full-bodied character to the drink.
-This distinction from a rum and coke influences the quality of the cocktail, in a manner similar to the type of tequila used in a Classic Margarita.
+The best Cuba Libre recipe requires a quality gold or añejo rum, instead of the basic sweetness provided by white or silver grades.
+The bold taste of aged rum adds a unique full-bodied character to the drink.
+This distinction from a Rum and Coke influences the quality of the cocktail in a way that’s similar to the type of tequila used in a Classic Margarita.

 There are several ways to prepare a Cuba Libre.
 Some methods call for the muddling of the lime wedges at the base of the glass.
 This technique uniquely disperses the lime oils in the cocktail and adds an elegant twist to its taste.
 But it’s not necessary.

 A deliciously simple Cuba Libre cocktail recipe!
 Learn how to make a refreshing Cuba Libre.
 You’ll need gold rum, cola, and a fresh lime.

 - 4 fl oz Coca-Cola (Cola)

 - Cubed Ice